Luke 9:37-45

 But now Jesus, he’s disrupting all those visions of glory with a prediction of what sounded to them like abject failure.
 The rejection and death of Jesus?
 A bewildering, troubling message about self-denial and carrying, could it be a cross, a despised implement of torture?
 To say they were shaken, a disturbed, rattled, that is precisely the frame of mind that they were in.
 And for more than a week they’d been pondering this, rolling it around.
 You know how it is when you have fears that don’t go away, and you keep thinking about it.
 You keep thinking about it.
 It’s not resolved.
 It continues to trouble the mind.

 As we said before, we looked in verses 28-36, Jesus took three of his disciples up on the mountain.
 When he first got up on the mountain, he started praying.
 He was praying for the strengthening of their weakened faith.
-He was praying for the stability of their conscience, the deepening of their conviction.
+He was praying for the stability of their confidence, the deepening of their conviction.

 And while Jesus is up there on the mountain with those three, he’d left the weaker disciples, the other nine, down below.
 There’s tentative Philip; there’s doubting Thomas; Simon the Zealot, the political monster; Judas Iscariot, the betrayer, who is clearly not one of their number, as we’re going to see.